Narwallets/beta-testing/README.md

 ## Rewards

 * Are there rewards?
+I was told there would be rewards.
   * Yes.
-NEP-141 tokens will be awarded, at our sole discretion but based on collaboration, participation, ideas, design, bug reporting, and good PR's
+NEP-141 tokens will be awarded, at our sole discretion but based on collaboration, participation, ideas, design, bug reporting, and good PR's.
+Maybe there is a Swingline Red Stapler Narwallets NFT for outstanding collaboration.

 * When?
   * After the beta-test period, during mainnet launch.